Morning, Tuesday, 29th April 2025

 - social mobility: mitigating possible effects on employees lacking earlier HE access - providing opportunities for underrepresented groups - improving inclusivity in apprenticeships

-- business-provider partnerships: learning from effective collaborations - strategies for successful courses - expansion into new subjects and emerging fields - meeting evolving skills needs
+- business-provider partnerships: learning from effective collaboration - strategies for successful courses - quality and standards - new subjects and emerging fields - course regulation - meeting skills needs

-- widening access: priorities for under-25s and underrepresented groups - improving participation - outreach initiatives
+- widening access: priorities for increasing participation for under-25s and underrepresented groups - outreach initiatives

 - future funding strategies: encouraging private investment - sustaining Level 7 courses - exploring alternative models - course viability